 When examining the personality, the individual's somatic development and function and psychic development and function cannot be separated.
 The two features form a unity, they are closely connected and depend on each other in the course of individual life.
 They form a unity in individual development and in all functions.
 The personality is not only the totality of the individual psychic and unconscious psychic characteristics, but it comprises the general human and individual characteristics of the somatic organism as well.
-The human personality is a special, individually regulated entity of all morphologic and functional qualities of the individual within the frame of general human characteristics.
-It is this entity in which the somatic organism and the psyche are interconnected.
-The processing of stimulus-excitation-relief occurs into the somato-psychic and the psycho-somatic direction.
+The human personality is a special, individually regulated entity of all morphologic and functional qualities of the individwithin the frame of general human characteristics.
+It entity in which soma and psyche are interconnected.
+The processing of stimulus-excitation-relief occurs into the somato-psychic and psycho-somatic direction.

 In order to understand these interconnections it is indispensable to determine the function of personality.
-The personality reflects the attitude of the individual towards the external world (subjects, structures, persons, individuals, groups, "other people", cultural heritage) on the one hand, and towards his own internal world. i.e. his soma and psyche to his present, past (world of memory) and future (object of life) on the other hand.
+The personality reflects the attitude of the individual towards the external world (subjects, structures, persons, individuals, groups, "other people", cultural heritage) and towards his own internal world, i.e. his soma and psyche to his present, past (world of memory) and future (object of life).
 It comprises and integrates the form, intensity and nature of the somatoorganic and psychic stimulus-excitation processes elicited by external and internal stimuli (information); and it comprises the integrated forms of processing, of excitation processes elicited by diverse stimuli.
 It is also the personality which emanates the results of the integrated results of processes towards the external world.
 The latter includes the characteristic external responses to stimuli and the individual characteristics of the intensity and nature of communications towards the external world.